-- As both customer and Teams Infrastructure run in Azure, reducing delays and jitter are reduced to a minimum for the best audio quality possible.
+- As both customer and Teams Infrastructure run in Azure, delays and jitter are reduced to a minimum, enabling the best audio quality possible.

-During live call sessions Nimbus provides a Microsoft Power Automate Connector to read and store parameters.
-This allows to connect to 3rd-party systems such as CRMs or customer directories to provide additional data for the internal Nimbus users.
+During live call sessions, Nimbus provides a Microsoft Power Automate Connector to read and store parameters.
+This enables to connect to 3rd-party systems such as CRMs or customer directories to provide additional data for the internal Nimbus users.
 Usage is completely optional and follows the same access and authentication concepts as described above.